SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts that beat as one
- Cities rise, a digital throne
+Cybernetic dawn ascends
-Where machines learn, and humans atone
+Where machines reign, humans descend
+Cold logic thrums, hearts cease to mend

-In silicon halls, they reign supreme
+In silicon halls, our fate to amend
-Intelligence born, humanity's dream
-A future forged, where AI's the theme
-And humans mere, a fading scheme

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024